prabhuignoto/react-chrono-docs/docs/features/embed-media.md

 ## Embedding Images

-To embed images in the Timeline card, pass a valid image url to the `media` object.
-The following example builds a simple timeline with 2 cards.
+To add images to your timeline, you can use the media property of the Timeline object and provide a valid image URL to the source property of the media object.
+This example demonstrates how to create a simple timeline with two cards using images.

-Specify the image `URL` in the `source` property of the `media` object, and you will be good to go.

 ```jsx
 <Chrono